 Bestselling Authors Discussing Their Works

-Writers LIVE!, the Library’s flagship author event series, returns for another season of bringing the community together with authors and their books.
-The 2021 lineup of bestselling, critically acclaimed, and award-winning authors will be discussing their work virtually via Zoom.
+Writers LIVE!, our flagship author event series, returns for another season of bringing the community together with authors and their books.
+The 2022 line-up of bestselling, critically acclaimed, and award-winning authors will be discussing their work in a combination of in-person and virtual events.

-Local, independent booksellers will have featured titles available for purchase.
-A percentage of each sale will be donated to the Friends of the Palm Beach County Library—directly benefiting library services and activities, supporting local business, and encouraging the love of reading.
+Local independent booksellers will have featured titles available for purchase at in-person events.
+A percentage of each sale will be donated to the Friends of the Palm Beach County Library — directly benefiting library services and activities, supporting local business, and encouraging the love of reading.
 Whether for your home library or giving a perfect gift, all purchases are greatly appreciated!

 Delray Beach, FL 33444 (561) 279 – 7790 Pyramid Books